hrlai/SGtraits/README.md

 # SGtraits: a living trait database for the Singapore flora

-Welcome! `SGtraits` is a work-in-progress R package to interface with the functional trait database of the Singapore flora.
+Welcome! `SGtraits` is an R package to interface with the functional trait database of the Singapore flora.
+Please bear in mind that it is still under development, so some metadata and error checking may still be missing.

 # Installation